-Did your business get off to a sprinting start then begin to slow?
+Did your business get off to a flying start, then begin to slow?

 Are you feeling that the momentum started to slip and things beginning to stagnate?
 If so, the growth plateau phase of your journey may have just arrived.
-Find out how brand innovation can help your business break out of the doldrums.
+Fostering a culture of innovation can help your organisation break out of the doldrums.

 According to one journal “Whilst many successful early-stage companies do experience meteoric growth, they almost always cool off after a relatively short period of time; within a few years, the growth curves flatten.
 They settle into the Growth Plateau.” .